lupyuen/lupyuen.github.io/src/purescript.md

     <* skipSpaces             -- Skip the following spaces
 ```

-As promised, meet our alien symbols...
+As promised, please meet our alien symbols...

 - __`void`__ means ignore the text